 Strategic Communications

-You understand professional, goal-centric communication practices.
+You understand professional, goal-centric

-You follow research and news on communication, culture and change.
+You follow research sources and news media.

 This is a six-week online course with free multi-media learning resources.

-Learn at your own pace.
 Try not to rush as stress can block learning and retention*.

 Aim for a maximum of ten hours per week.